 for all $\rho< 2/3$, where $C$ is a dimensional constant. }\end{one}

 This result will be proven using \eqref{eq:07} with

 where $\zeta$ is a cut-off function.
 Recall that $r=|x|$.

-Note that the theorem requires $n\geq 3$.
-However, adding superfluous independent variables to the solution, as in \cite{CFRS}, one can use it to establish Theorem~\ref{thm:0} also in dimensions one and two.
+Note that the proposition requires $n\geq 3$.
+However, adding superfluous independent variables to the solution, as in \cite{CFRS}, we will see that it can be used to establish Theorem~\ref{thm:0} also in dimensions one and two.

+The following remark, that can be avoided in a first reading, motivates the second and third ingredients presented in this section.

-Notice that the left-hand side of estimate \eqref{ineq1} is rescale invariant.
-That is, it is an adimensional quantity ---like the $L^\infty$ norm of $u$ in $B_\rho$ is, as well.
-As we will see, if the right-hand side of estimate \eqref{ineq1} had $u_r^2$ as integrand, instead of $|\nabla u|^2$, then H\"older regularity of $u$ would be a simple consequence of it.
-Instead, in Appendix~\ref{app:example} we will show that in the actual form \eqref{ineq1}, Theorem~\ref{thm:1} (even when used with radial derivatives taken with respect to any point, and not only the origin) is not enough to deduce an interior $L^\infty$ bound for~$u$.
-This is true even assuming that $u$ is an (unstable)\footnote{Instead, the $L^\infty$ bound holds among stable solutions, by Theorem~\ref{thm:0}.} solution to \eqref{eq:PDE} for some nonnegative nonlinearity $f$.
+\begin{remark} If the right-hand side of estimate \eqref{ineq1} had $u_r^2$ as integrand, instead of $|\nabla u|^2$, then H\"older regularity of $u$ would be a simple consequence of it, by the ``hole filling technique''.
+This will be shown in detail later in the paper.
+Instead, in Appendix~\ref{app:example} we will show that in the actual form \eqref{ineq1}, Proposition~\ref{prop:1} (even when used with radial derivatives taken with respect to any other base point, and not only the origin) is not enough to deduce an interior $L^\infty$ bound for~$u$.
+This is true even assuming that $u$ is an unstable\footnote{Instead, the $L^\infty$ bound holds among stable solutions, by Theorem~\ref{thm:0}, when $n\leq 9$.} solution to \eqref{eq:PDE} for some nonnegative nonlinearity $f$ and $n\leq 9$.